stuerp/foo_vis_spectrum_analyzer/README.md

   - The crossover filter can be configured on the `Filters` configuration page.
 - Fixed: A 3-year old bug in the non-radix 2 FFT.
 - Fixed: 32-bit Bit Meter interpreted the audio sample as 64-bit.
+- Fixed: Axis settings were disabled for the peak meter.

 You can read the full history [here](docs/History.md).